drush-ops/drush/docs/commands.md

     ```

 - A commandfile that will only be used on PHP8+ should [use PHP Attributes](https://github.com/drush-ops/drush/pull/4821) instead of Annotations.
 - [See Attributes provided by Drush core](https://www.drush.org/api/Drush/Attributes.html).
-Custom code can add additional attributes.
+Custom code can supply additional Attribute classes, which may then be used by any command.

 ## Altering Command Info
 Drush command info (annotations/attributes) can be altered from other modules.
 This is done by creating and registering _command info alterers_.
 Alterers are classes that are able to intercept and manipulate an existing command annotation.